juxt/astro-website/src/pages/blog/nbb-lambda.md

 As part of our work with Clojure at Funding Circle I've been considering how best to approach creating AWS Lambdas.
 AWS Lambda has proven itself to be very useful for expediting small, discrete tasks.
-Lambdas can be used to process streaming events, to process storage events, to fulfil API responses, and a plethora of other use-cases, all without the need to manage any server or networking infrastructure.
+Lambdas can be used to process streaming events, to process storage events, to fulfill API responses, and a plethora of other use-cases, all without the need to manage any server or networking infrastructure.
 I don't believe they'll take over the backend world, but they're here to stay, so we